Ayoub-etoullali/Ayoub-ETOULLALI/README.md

 I'm Ayoub Etoullali, a <em>Big Data and Cloud Computing Engineering Student at <a href="https://www.enset-media.ac.ma/">Enset Mohammedia</a><br/>
-Immensely passionate about web development and related technologies,<br/>
-and I aim to use my skills to enhance and improve the lives of people.<br/>
+Immensely passionate about web development and related technologies, and I aim to use my skills to enhance and improve the lives of people.<br/>
 I am a coding enthusiast, and I love to tinker with tech.<br/>

 - 🔭 I’m currently preparing my engineering degree!!